mh-cbon/http-file-store/README.md

 Note2: `base` and `alias` directives are exclusive.

-# http api

-`http-file-store` can manipulate files based on url path of the query.

 ##### Define multiple alias

 Alternatively to the `base` directive, you can define an `alias` object of `path` to serve, such